-Fall semester junior year, independent work normally involves participation in a seminar of up to five students under the supervision of an instructor from the faculty of the department.
-The junior seminar is intended to provide a transition from course work to fully independent work.
-A junior seminar meets weekly for an hour or biweekly for two hours to discuss readings selected by the instructor, and each student writes a final paper of at least 5,000 words (about 20 pages) usually on a topic chosen by the student from a list provided by the instructor in the area defined by those readings.
-The student's grade for fall semester independent work will be mainly based on this paper but is usually partly based also on shorter papers and/or oral presentations in the seminar earlier in the term.
+Fall semester junior year, independent work normally involves participation in a group of up to five students under the supervision of an instructor from the faculty of the department.
+Such a group (formerly called a “junior seminar”) meets weekly for an hour or biweekly for two hours to discuss readings selected by the instructor, and each student writes a final paper of at least 5,000 words, usually on a topic chosen by the student from a list provided by the instructor in the area defined by those readings, or at least pre-approved by the instructor.
+The student's grade for fall semester independent work will be mainly based on this paper but is normally partly based also on shorter papers and/or oral presentations in the seminar earlier in the term.
 (Most commonly the split is about 75%-25%).

-Spring semester junior year, independent work consists of writing a junior paper, an essay on a philosophical topic, normally amounting to at least 5,000 words (about 20 pages), written under the supervision of a faculty advisor.
+Spring semester junior year, independent work consists of writing a junior paper, an essay on a philosophical topic, normally amounting to at least 5,000 words, written under the supervision of a faculty advisor.

-On the one hand, any member of the department faculty is eligible to advise a junior paper if willing to do so, except that a student may not have the same advisor for both semesters' junior independent work (fall seminar and spring paper).
-Students may find advisors on their own, by agreement with some member of the faculty.
+On the one hand, any member of the department faculty (regular, visiting, associated, or post-doctoral fellow) not on leave is eligible to advise a junior paper if willing to do so, except that a student may not have the same advisor for both semesters' junior independent work (there is no such restriction for the senior thesis).
+Students may find advisors on their own, by agreement with a member of the faculty.
 On the other hand, certain faculty are assigned by the chair of the department special responsibility for supervision of undergraduate independent work and constitute the Senior Thesis/Junior Paper Advising Panel.
-Students who do not find advisors on their own are assigned advisors from this panel by the departmental representative.
-By the end of the second week of classes spring semester, every junior should submit to the departmental representative either confirmation of an agreement about advising with some one member of the faculty, or else a list of several members of the panel by whom the student would be willing to be advised.
-Notice of advisor assignments will be posted early the next week of classes.
+Students who do not find advisors on their own are assigned advisors from this panel by the DUS.
+By the first day of the second week of spring classes every junior should submit to the DUS either confirmation of an agreement about advising with some one member of the faculty (in the form of an e-mail from the faculty member to the DUS, or at a pinch a forward to the DUS of an e-mail from the faculty member to the student, unequivocally indicating the faculty member's willingness to advise), or else a list of several members of the panel by whom the student would be willing to be advised.
+Notice of advisor assignments will be posted electronically to students early the next week of classes.

-Junior papers are due the second day of reading period.
-This is a University deadline.
+Junior papers are normally due the second day of spring reading period.
+They should be submitted in pdf format as an attachment to an e-mail to the instructor, with copies to the UGA and DUS.
+This is a University deadline: departments and instructors cannot grant extensions on their own authority.
 Late work cannot be accepted for grading by the department unless permission to do so is granted by the student's academic dean.
 There is a grade penalty of 1 point per weekday to a maximum of 10 (= a full letter grade) for lateness, unless a waiver is granted.
-Waivers require approval of the seminar instructor and the departmental representative.
+Waivers require approval of the seminar instructor and the DUS.